caiohferreiradev/caiohferreiradev/README.md

 - 🌐 With fluency in English, Portuguese, and Spanish, I pride myself on delivering personalized services to a diverse clientele across the Americas.

-- ✍️ I write [blogs](https://www.caiohferreira.com.br/blog) (mostly in Portuguese) about WordPress, career development, and technology.
+- ✍️ I write some [articles](https://www.caiohferreira.com.br/blog) (mostly in Portuguese) about WordPress, career development, and technology.
 Check them out!

 ## 🛠 Skills